 Please explain.

+[agreed]

 8. Does your country’s legal system criminalize trafficking in children (recruitment, transportation, transfer, harbouring or receipt of a child for the purpose of exploitation) even where it does not involve any of the means set forth in paragraph 3 (a) of the Protocol?